polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

 ---
-title: XCM Transfers
+title: From Relay Chain to Parachain
 description: Learn how to perform a reserve-backed asset transfer between a relay chain and a parachain using XCM for cross-chain interoperability.
 ---

-# XCM Transfers
+# From Relay Chain to Parachain

 ## Introduction